FritzHeiden/mel-documents/overview.md

 ## Main Components

-There are 3 main components that are used to build Mel instances.
+There are three main components that are used to build Mel Instances.
 For each of them, there is a specification for its programming API and REST API.
 Here is an overview for each of them: